-K-9 Rehabilitation LTD
+K-9 REHABILITATION LTD

 Shadow a female German Shepard, came to us in April 2018 as one of the most reactive dogs I’ve ever worked with!
 Shadow was highly reactive to dogs and people (especially men.)
 And Shadow had attended several other trainers and behaviourists before coming to us, due to her owner being told she’s not fixable… this is down to the trainers not being able to get near Shadow!